harveyt/moysetutoring/content/post/alex.md

 Sipping her tea, Alex tries to pull her thoughts together on her Shakespeare paper.
 She realises the characters aren't the main issue: Shakespeare's personal views are.
-Her job is to find out what Shakespeare's worldview might be on any given topic, but she can hardly dig like poor Yorick and ask him.
+Her job is to find out what Shakespeare's worldview might be on any given topic, but she can hardly dig him up like poor Yorick and ask him.
 His sonnets might have some clues; she had wanted to avoid Shakespeare's views on women in society, but after last night, she thinks she might have an approach she can explore in more depth.
 But which female characters to chose?
 In Alex's opinion most of Shakespeare's tragic women are either simpering ninnies or spiteful harpies, so best to chose contrasting women that she can link to the sonnets.
-No-one too obvious....Goneril?
+No-one too obvious....
+Goneril?
 Lady Capulet?
 Gertrude?
 Hmmmm.
 Opening her laptop, she starts to type out her ideas.

 That evening, a rough draft of her essay is ready: "Shakespeare's tragic women: what was he thinking?"
 Alex prints off a copy and takes it downstairs for Victoria to read.
 She is curled up on